-The approval issued by the Competent Authority for ETOPS up to 180 minutes should be based on the information required in Appendix 3 section 3.
+The approval issued by the competent authority Competent Authority for ETOPS up to 180 minutes should be based on the information required in Appendix 3 sSection 3.

 SECTION 6: IN-SERVICE ETOPS APPROVAL

 Approval based on in-service experience on the particular airframe/engine combination.